Copper76/ActionDemo/README.md

 - RMB without gun to flash forward
 - PRESS L-CTRL while grappling to cancel grapple
 - B to swap weapon when the gun is collected
-- LMB with gun to fire blue portal(not implemented yet)
+- LMB with gun to fire blue portal
-- RMB with gun to fire orange portal(not implemented yet)
+- RMB with gun to fire orange portal
 - PRESS E to toggle map(not implemented yet)

 ## Tools